 What is impedance matching in PCBs?

-Impedance matching becomes essential when it comes to flex PCB design as they are generally used in high-speed applications.
-It refers to matching the load impedance to the characteristic impedance of the transmission line.
-If the load impedance and the characteristic impedance are equal, the reflections in the transmission line will be eliminated.
-This ensures that the original signal is received without attenuation.
+Impedance matching becomes essential for flex PCB design as they are generally used in high-speed applications.
+It refers to matching the load impedance to the transmission line’s characteristic impedance.
+If the load impedance and the characteristic impedance are equal, the reflections in the circuit board transmission line will be eliminated.
+This ensures that the original data is received without signal attenuation.

-Impedance control in flex can be achieved by altering the physical dimensions of the PCB traces and the properties of the dielectric material used.
+Impedance control in flex can be achieved by altering the PCB traces’ physical dimensions and the dielectric material’s properties.
 Below are the factors that affect impedance in flex PCBs.

 Physical dimensions of the traces